jifel/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. Create a script that creates a directory named my first directory in the tmp directory.
 8. Move the file betty from tmp to tmp my first directory
 9. delete the file betty
+10. Delete the directory my first directory that is in the tmp folder